Sole proprietorship in Germany: what it is and how to start one

 3. Simple administration: Compared to limited companies, bookkeeping is often easier and more cost-effective.

-4. Low startup costs: No minimum capital required and manageable fees.
+4. Low startup costs: No minimum capital is required and fees are usually manageable.

 Your risks: